light.htm

 MOLE RICHARDSON LIGHTING EQUIPMENT

 10X12X34" Molequartz Molekit type 5567 case, 2 Molequartz type 2921 1000W Nooklites, two 4-leaf type 2924 lightshields (barndoors), 2 type 5603 Molepac stands, 2 #4012 dichroic filters, case interior foam removed, otherwise Ex+, $550.
-A 2nd kit is available without the filters, for $450.
+A 2nd kit is available without the light stand and without the filters, for $400.

 2 Mole Richardson #4012 dichroic Pyrex bluish filters, for the above type 2921 1000W Nooklites.
 Filters may be seen with the above kit. $120